 The Planning Board may require in its Resolution of Approval that a Special Use Permit be renewed periodically.
 Such renewal may be withheld only after public hearing and upon determination by the Planning Board that the conditions prescribed in conjunction with the issuance of the original Permit have not been, or are no longer being, complied with.

-If the Code Enforcement Officer finds a violation of the Special Use Permit, he or she may refer the application to the courts or to the Planning Board for further proceedings review.
-In such cases, a period of sixty (60) days shall be granted for full compliance by the applicant prior to revocation of the Special Use Permit by the Code Enforcement Officer.

-[RF: This section states if the CEO finds a violation of the SUP he can “refer it to court or the PB” and give 60 days for compliance prior to revoking the SUP.
-Once a SUP is issued, the applicant has a right to the project, an as such it can be legally argued that rights can’t be taken away without notice and opportunity to be heard.
-If the CEO revokes the SUP it could be challenged as an improper taking.]

 A Special Use Permit shall expire if the use or uses cease for more than one (1) year for any reason, if the applicant fails to apply for the necessary Building Permits, fails to comply with the conditions of the Special Use Permit, or if the time limit imposed on certain special uses expires without renewal.

 The granting of a Special Use Permit in the Federal Emergency Management Agency’s (FEMA) mapped 100-year Floodplain areas in the Town shall not be held to constitute a representation, guarantee or warranty of any kind by the Town of Taghkanic or by any official or employee thereof, or consultant thereto, regarding the practicability or safety of any structure or use or the proper functioning of the proposed facilities and plans; and shall not be held to create a liability upon, or cause of action against, such public body, official or employee for any damage that may result pursuant to such development or use.